 There are a lot of things we do well in Bollywood, great music, great costumes, sometimes great direction, and great performances.
 One thing where we don’t do too well is writing Original screenplay.
 ‘Kapoor and Sons’ directed by Shakun Batra is one of those rare Hindi films that plays out like a well-written novel.

-All the main characters get enough time to develop, there are some terrific scenes, my favourite being the scene with the plumber.
+All the main characters get enough time to develop, there are some terrific scenes, my favorite being the scene with the plumber.
 It’s so well structured that it should be taught in film schools.
-He allows the viewer to first understands the characters, builds them up from scratch and then slowly peels of layers, uncovering their hidden secrets.
+Batra allows the viewer to first understands the characters, builds them up from scratch, and then slowly peels of layers, uncovering their hidden secrets.
 Even though its a drama, it works as an edge of a seat thriller, one by one we come to terms with the realities of this dysfunctional family.
 All the characters deliver award-winning performances.
 Special mention to Fawad for taking on a character like that at a time when most mainstream actors would have rejected a role like that.

 5. Ankho Dekhi

 This film by Rajat Kapoor about a man who isn’t willing to accept anything he hasn’t witnessed himself is hilarious and poetic at the same time.
-Its a film that forces us to question any and everything, What is infinity?
+Its a film that forces us to question anything and everything, What is infinity?
 Why not question it?
 Why are we ready to believe anything as unquestionable truth based on what society believes to be true?

 Recommended Read: Ankhon Dekhi: Believe in What You Live

 Even though some of the sequences are hilarious where he answers with “maybe”, Questions that are known to be facts.
 The importance of this film lies in its philosophical quest of finding your Truth.
 A truth that you haven’t learned from the media or the society but a truth that you have lived.
 Sanjay Mishra is sublime in a role in which he flies.
 How do you know how does flying feel?
 Spread your wings and Jump.